simsoll/frontend-second-assignment/handover/handover.md

 # Future improvements
 The mobile experience on the SQUARES prototype could be improved significantly.
 Due to a smaller screen size on mobile devices it can be cumbersome to effectively use the Canvas page in it's current form.
 This is because the distance between the top of the artwork frame and the bottom of the square set is greater than the height of the majority of mobile devices.
 To improve on this a carousel-like library called Swiper has been consider.
 However, implementing this library will be a bit involved, as with Swiper and InteractJS uses the CSS transform property to manipulate an items position.
 This means that whenever the user interacts with a square within the slider created by Swiper, InteractJS should be notified that it can manipulate the square.
 At the same time Swiper must also be notified that the square cannot be manipulate until the square has been put back into the slider.
 If this is not done, every square in the artwork frame will be moved whenever the slider is activated.
 Due to time constraints this has not been investigated further.

 As mentioned before the look and feel of the website could be improved by removing Bootstrap and instead put some time into creating custom styling for the website.
-Furthermore, due to time constraints no animations has been implemented on the site.
+Furthermore, due to time constraints no animations or transitions has been implemented on the site.
 It would make sense to add a few small unobtrusive animations (for instance using the ngAnimate module) to improve the look and feel of the site and make the experience more fun and delightful.

-* list more stuff from the Nice to Have list in Trello